-He looked for a name he could call the team without stating the obvious.
-On a self-imposed deadline, he settled on Texas’ Tallest Fraternity.
+Bonk wanted a nickname he could call the team without stating the obvious.
+Needing a column before the Aggie game on Tuesday, he settled on Texas’ Tallest Fraternity.
 His column led with a phrase that added a touch of color to the history of college basketball.

 The column was printed in the January 4th editions, and the name Phi Slama Jama changed UH history.